Tuall/alx-system_engineering-devops/README.md

  4. Last 10 lines of files
  5. first 10 lines of files
  6. Third line of file
+ 8.script that writes into file the absolute result of a command
  7. Creates a file  with exact name